kennywlino/blog-codefellows/content/reading-notes/code-301/class-11.md

     The difference between the two as summarized in this [Mission Cloud article](<https://www.missioncloud.com/blog/horizontal-vs-vertical-scaling-which-is-right-for-your-app#:~:text=With%20vertical%20scaling%20(%E2%80%9Cscaling%20up,memory%20workload%20across%20multiple%20devices>).

-     is that vertical scalability is like trading in a Toyota for a Ferrari.
+     The difference is that vertical scalability is like trading in a Toyota for a Ferrari.
 It's faster but it can get extremely expensive and you're still limited to one car.
 Horiziontal scaling is like getting multiple Toyotas to add to a fleet.
 One alone might not be great, but having multiple can give us the power we need to get what we want done.

 ## SQL vs NoSQL or MySQL vs MongoDB